What To Do When Your Web Developer Is Unresponsive (January 2020)

 If you are struggling with this decision, it may be helpful to consider the following questions:

-What is your organization giving up by choosing to limp along with someone who isn’t an A-level player—or at least reasonably competent?
+- What is your organization giving up by choosing to limp along with someone who isn’t reliable?

 How to Bow Out Gracefully